Post updated on 4/2018

 At first, one would think that this would be the deep sleep position, but according to Wendy Ness at Love to Know, this is actually a common napping position.
 A dog can wake up very quickly from this position.

 Versus at night in bed when they are all spread out, you can move up and down, and they don’t open an eye.

 O.k., they’re not laying back to back but close enough.

-This is not a common site in our house, but a welcome site now that I know what it means.
-Leroy’s like the annoying little brother that just won’t go away but Sherman is getting use to it.
+This is not a common sight in our house, but a welcome site now that I know what it means.
+Leroy’s like the annoying little brother that just won’t go away but Sherman is getting used to it.

 When a dog sleeps back to back with its owner or next to another dog, they are bonding; they feel safe protecting each other and it’s a way of showing affection.